bogdanmic/dev-scripts/README.md

  $ ./setup.sh --dry-run
  ```

-The folder it creates:
+The folder it creates if they don't exist:
  - **tools** - here downloads tools like maven, node, etc.
- - **secrets** - generates the GitHub ssh keys
+ - **private** - generates the GitHub ssh keys
  - **work** - clones all your git repositories
  - **containers** - the home directory where any containers started by then
  setup will hold their data (e.g. dpostgres will store the databses there)